ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

      - Open
      - Non-causal association
    * - Closed path
-     - Path with arrows flowing in different directions with a collider
+     - Path with a collider
      - Undirected
      - Closed
      - No association